 If you’ve been a WordPress developer long enough, you probably see the value in creating websites locally.
-You can avoid costly hosting fees during development, especially if you plan to develop more than one site at a time.
+You can avoid costly hosting fees (unless you use a good free hosting provider) during development, especially if you plan to develop more than one site at a time.
 Developing locally with MAMP Pro is a popular way to build your site – allowing for a private environment to tweak your design and functionality before revealing it to the world.
 Hosting providers have also recognized this trend.
 For example, hosts such as Flywheel offer services that work alongside MAMP to assist you in pushing your site live once it’s built.

 What is MAMP Pro?

 MAMP is a solution stack, or software stack that includes Mac OS, Apache, MySQL, and PHP to create a complete software platform for building WordPress websites.
 Originally, MAMP only supported Mac OS (hence the first “M” in MAMP) but it is now available for both Mac OS and Windows operating systems (with a few limited features for Windows users).
-It is most widely used to develop WordPress sites, but also has the capability to build other CMS sites, such as Drupal and Joomla.
+It is most widely used to develop WordPress sites, but also can build other CMS sites, such as Drupal and Joomla.

 MAMP has been utilized for over a decade to allow developers to build websites on their local machines.
 With the release of MAMP Pro 6, they have improved the features of MAMP Pro, giving users more incentive to take the $99 upgrade plunge.